 Available with Standard or Advanced license.

-You can use the Synchronize Changes geoprocessing tool within ArcGIS Pro to synchronize updates between two replica geodatabases in a direction specified by the user.
-This topic describes the input parameters for this tool and reviews several options that are important to understand.
+You can use the Synchronize Changes geoprocessing tool in ArcGIS Pro to synchronize updates between two replica geodatabases in the direction that you specify.

 Input geodatabases and replica